OfficeDev/M365Bootcamp-TeamsOneProductivityHub/Labs/03-Initialize_MGT_and_auth_page.md

 ### Add the Microsoft Graph Toolkit

-To use the Toolkit and the Teams SDK via the loaders, add the following references to `public/index.html`:
+To use the Toolkit and the Teams SDK via the loaders, add the following references to `public/index.html` in the `<head></head>` section:

 ```HTML
 <script src="https://unpkg.com/@microsoft/teams-js/dist/MicrosoftTeams.min.js" crossorigin="anonymous"></script>